We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 The teacher tells the children that today they will draw a titmouse.

-• Let's put a bird on the palm,
+• Let's put a bird on our palm,

 • "Shadow, shadow, shadow,